1. Overview

 Returns::

-Returns true if the line connector (connector) can be changed to a polyline conenctor, or if the polyline connector (connector) can be changed to a line conenctor.
+Returns true if the line connector (connector) can be changed to a polyline conenctor,

 <Processing: